Sipping Your Way Through December: Wine 23

 Here’s the 23nd installment of The Wine Chef’s December "Advent Calendar" wine series.

-Gamay makes wines with soft tannins, mouthwatering acidity, and juicy fruit.
-It pairs well with everything from cheese platters and salads to turkey, stuffing, and rib roast, so I always keep a bottle on hand during the holidays.
+The red wines of Beaujolais, the most southern part of France’s Burgundy wine region, are a favorite of mine, especially during the holidays when various foods are on the table.
+Made from 100% Gamay, the wine’s soft tannins, mouthwatering acidity, and juicy fruit pair well with everything from cheese platters and salads to turkey, stuffing, and rib roast, so I always keep a bottle on hand during the holidays—and all year long, for that matter!

 This year, I was introduced (by way of a sample) to the Alexandre Burgaud Lantignié Beaujolais-Villages 2019, and it’s quickly become a favorite.
 The Lantignié vineyards, known for their granite-rich soils, are considered some of the best in the Beaujolais-Villages area, and you can taste it in the wine.